Key Takeaways:

 💡 While scoring is a bit complicated, its consistency, simplicity and commonality in the industry make it a worthwhile choice to leverage

 In this article, we’ll provide a practical guide on the system usability scale.
-We will go over its purpose, briefly mention its origins, provide a guide on how to collect SUS scores and how to interpret results as well as discuss what is a good SUS score.
+We will go over its purpose, how to calculate the SUS scores, and interpret the results.
+With a brief overview of its origins, we will also analyze what is considered a good SUS score and what future awaits this popular usability testing metric.

 The system usability scale (SUS) is a standardized questionnaire (survey) used to measure the perceived usability of a system (product).
 It provides a score from 0 to 100, where higher scores indicate better usability.

-The SUS questionnaire consists of 10 questions (statements) which respondents answer using a 5-point Likert scale indicating their level of agreement ( 1 = strongly disagree, to 5 = strongly agree).
-The results provide an overall usability score that demonstrates how easy (or difficult) the system is to use.
+The SUS questionnaire consists of 10 questions (statements) which respondents answer using a 5-point Likert scale.
+Their answers indicate their level of agreement or disagreement with the statements ( 1 = strongly disagree, to 5 = strongly agree).

-If you take a close look at the SUS questions, you will notice that the statements alternate – odd-numbered ones are positive and even-numbered ones are negative.
+If you take a close look at the SUS questions above, you will notice that the statements alternate – odd-numbered ones are positive, and even-numbered ones are negative.

 This is to prevent respondents from choosing the same answer for all questions and to counteract the acquiescence bias – a natural tendency of people to rather agree with statements than disagree.